matrix-org/synapse/docs/presence_router_module.md

         return destination_users

+    async def get_interested_users(
+        self,
+        user_id: str,
-    async def get_interested_users(self, user_id: str) -> Union[Set[str], str]:
+    ) -> Union[Set[str], PresenceRouter.ALL_USERS]:
         """
         Retrieve a list of users that `user_id` is interested in receiving the presence of.
 This will be in addition to those they share a room with.
-        Optionally, the literal str "ALL" can be returned to indicate that this user should receive all incoming local and remote presence updates.
+        Optionally, the object PresenceRouter.ALL_USERS can be returned to indicate that this user should receive all incoming local and remote presence updates.

         Note that this method will only be called for local users.

         Args:
           user_id: A user requesting presence updates.

         Returns:
-          A set of user IDs to return additional presence updates for, or "ALL" to return presence updates for all other users.
+          A set of user IDs to return additional presence updates for, or PresenceRouter.ALL_USERS to return presence updates for all other users.
         """
         if user_id in self._config.always_send_to_users:
-            return "ALL"
+            return PresenceRouter.ALL_USERS

         return set()
 ```